VCSTDN2024/imad5112-assignment-1-ST10474479-1/README.md

 The design of the **Bees Meal Plan** was based on the following key considerations:

-1. **User Experience (UX)**: The app was designed with the goal of providing an easy-to-navigate user interface, ensuring an enjoyable user experience.
+1. **User Experience**: The app was designed with the goal of providing an easy-to-navigate user interface, ensuring an enjoyable user experience.

 2. **Responsiveness**: The app was built to ensure it performs well on different screen sizes, with particular attention to device compatibility.

-3. **Simplicity**: The design is simple, focusing on core features without overwhelming the user.
+3. **Effectiveness**: The design is simple, focusing on core features without overwhelming the user.

-4. **Performance**: Code upgrade was considered to ensure fast response times and low battery usage.
+4. **High Performance**: Code upgrade was considered to ensure fast response times and low battery usage.

 5. GitHub and GitHub Actions Utilization